bjruberg/pricora/README.md

 - [x] Easy installation on any tiny node.js capable server
 - [x] User Password-based encryption of private data
-- [ ] Private information is hidden from other attendance
+- [ ] Private information is only visible to the meeting owner and not other attendants
+- [ ] Lists of attendans can be exported to csv or xlsx files
 - [ ] Possibility to add personal data using your own mobile device by scanning QR code
-- [ ] Export of encrypted data to various cloud storage servcies (Dropbox, S3)
+- [ ] Safely store the private data on various cloud storage services (Dropbox, S3)
+- [ ] Data of attendants is deleted automatically after a configureable period

 ## Why using Pricora?